Elizabeth Zeman Kolkovich

 - PhD, University of Illinois at Urbana – Champaign, 2009

-Kolkovich has won several awards and grants for her teaching and research, including the Alumni Award for Distinguished Teaching (Ohio State’s highest teaching honor), the Paul W. Brown Excellence in Teaching Award, short-term fellowships at the Huntington Library and Mansfield campus awards for both Excellence in Teaching and Excellence in Scholarship.
-Her published essays have appeared in Shakespeare Quarterly, English Literary Renaissance, Shakespeare, Shakespeare Bulletin and several edited collections.
+Kolkovich has won several awards and grants for her research and teaching, including fellowships at the Folger Shakespeare and Huntington libraries; the journal Early Theatre’s award for Best Article in Theatre History (for 2023-34); the Alumni Award for Distinguished Teaching (Ohio State’s highest teaching honor); the Paul W. Brown Excellence in Teaching Award; and Mansfield campus awards for Excellence in Scholarship, Excellence in Teaching, and Excellence in Service.

 Selected Publications